fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

     ## Schooling        -0.1695 -0.1655 -0.1589  -0.1471
     ## Inf5_m           -4.2354 -4.2804 -4.2759  -4.3528

-<br/> We see that no values of the parameters dramatically changed and
+<br/> We see that no values of the parameters dramatically changed, and
 all values stayed within the confidence intervals provided by the bootstrap. <br/>

-### Linear model for panel data (i.e., accounting for autocorrelation)
+### Accounting for autocorrelation

 <br/> All of the aforementioned approaches, including
 heteroskedasticity-consistent standard errors and paired bootstrap,